JuneKelly/OpenInNeovim.spoon/README.md

 server runs in a docker environment where it's filesystem is different from the host where your `nvim` editor is running

+- `skipValidateFileExists`: (optional, default `false`) By default, we check that the target file path is a real path, and exists, before sending the command to `nvim`.
+This helps defend against remote code execution attacks.
+If this option is set to `true`, the validation is skipped.
+This could be useful if the `nvim` instance is operating on a different filesystem from hammerspoon.

 Here's an example using all of the configuration options:

 ```lua